Get insider access

 The SteelSeries Apex Pro TKL (2023) is a mechanical gaming keyboard that continues SteelSeries' Apex Pro (2023) lineup.
 Like other models in the lineup, this board uses SteelSeries' proprietary OmniPoint 2.0 switches.
 Unlike standard mechanical switches, these switches allow you to adjust the actuation point of individual keys.
 In other words, this lets you adjust how sensitive your keys feel.
 You can set certain keys to be ultra-sensitive for playing competitive FPS or other fast-paced games and then switch to a much less sensitive setting for everyday typing to help prevent typos.
 These OmniPoint switches use hall effect sensors to register keypresses, and while this technology is still fairly rare to find in gaming keyboards, there are several other examples of models with similar switches, including the Wooting two HE and Wooting 60HE, which also use hall effect switches, and the Razer Huntsman V2 Analog which uses optical switches to achieve the same effect.

-For more recommendations, see our picks for the best keyboards, the best gaming keyboards, and the best mechanical keyboards.
+For more recommendations, see our picks for the best keyboards, the best gaming keyboards, the best TKL keyboards, and the best mechanical keyboards.

 Wooting 60HE